Stony Brook Seawolves men's basketball

-The Seawolves currently play their home games in the Island Federal Credit Union Arena, located on the university's campus in Stony Brook, New York.
-The team had their most successful year in the 2015–16, winning the America East regular season and tournament title to earn a bid to their first NCAA tournament.
-The Seawolves have won four regular season titles and have reached the 20–win mark eight times as a Division I program.
-The official student section is known as "The Red Zone" and was voted as the top student section in the America East conference in the 2014 Naismith Student Section of the Year competition.
+The Seawolves have won four regular season conference championships and have reached the 20-win mark nine times as a Division I program.
+Stony Brook's official student section is known as "The Red Zone" and was voted as the top student section in the America East conference in the 2014 Naismith Student Section of the Year competition.
+In 2018, Jameel Warney became the first Stony Brook alumnus to play in the National Basketball Association (NBA).